This course helps you develop and solidify this understanding from early stakeholder management to release planning and delivery.

 Assessment and certification

 Unlike other Scrum certifications that require only class attendance, Scrum.org certification requires a minimum score on a rigorous assessment.
-The Professional Scrum Master course has two associated assessments with two levels of certification – PSM I and PSM II.
-While these assessments are available to the public for purchase, if you complete the Professional Scrum Master course, you will receive a password to take the PSM I assessment once.
-If you pass this assessment, you will receive the industry-recognised PSM I certification and your name will be posted on this website.
+The Professional Scrum Product Owner course has two associated assessments with two levels of certification – PSPO I and PSPO II.
+While these assessments are available to the public for purchase, if you complete the Professional Scrum Product Owner course, you will receive a password to take the PSPO I assessment once.
+If you pass this assessment, you will receive the industry-recognised PSPO I certification and your name will be posted on this website.

 “I found the PSPO course informative and inspiring.
 I left with a good understanding of Scrum and the role of Product Owner.
 I also had the confidence to go back to work and put it into action.
 Ed is an excellent facilitator and catered for the differing levels of experience.
 I would highly recommend the course for anyone embarking on implementing Scrum or existing product owners."
 Anna Garrett, Enable